Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 around doing evil stuff and saying "Rawr, I'm a monster!".

-**Half-Ogre**: The progeny of an ogre and an orc or human, half-ogres are smaller than their ogre parents and able to live in society.
+**Half-Ogre**: The progeny of an ogre and an orc or human, half-ogres are smaller than their ogre parents and are just on this side of what Ordinary Townsfolk consider "people".
 They're _very_ strong, tough, and fearless, but have an IQ penalty, are considered ugly, and bear a social stigma as "savages" due to their parentage.

 **Half-Orcs**: You can't talk about half-orcs without talking about orcs, and the orcs in this game are subject to all of the old cliches.
 There's a group of